maphew/zadam-trilium-wiki/Search.md

 Fulltext search is triggered whenever search string doesn't start with `@` (used in attribute search) or `=` (saved search with script).

-Fulltext searches on both title and content of undeleted, unprotected text and code notes which are not archived.
+Fulltext searches on both title and content of undeleted, unprotected text and code notes which are not [[archived|archived notes]].

 Input string is tokenized by whitespace separators and each individual token (word) must be present in the title or content.
 If you don't want this automatic tokenization, you can surround your search with double quotes, e.g. `"hello world"` will search for exact match.